 Historically, the flags of four nations have flown over Castine.
-With the village listed on the National Register of Historic Places, Castine has worked to keep her storied past vivid, with an active historical society, signs indicating locations where notable events occurred, and continuing efforts to maintain the elegant elm trees which still line many streets.
+With the village listed on the National Register of Historic Places, Castine has worked to keep its storied past vivid, with an active historical society, signs indicating locations where notable events occurred, and continuing efforts to maintain the elegant elm trees that still line many streets.

 On Main Street, the post office, opened in 1814, is the oldest in continuous operation in the United States.
 The post office is situated in a building that originally housed the town’s Customs House.

-Castine has 7.9 square miles of land.
-Though small in size, the town has been the prize sought in a number of military engagements, starting with a raid by the English in 1613, which was the beginning of disputes over the boundary between French Acadia and the English colonies.
+Though small in size, Castine has been the prize sought in a number of military engagements, starting with a raid by the English in 1613, which was the beginning of disputes over the boundary between French Acadia and the English colonies.

 Since 1867, the town has been home to an institution of higher learning.
 The Eastern State Normal School prepared students to meet the growing need for teachers in Maine.
 Its facilities became the basis of Maine Maritime Academy, a college of engineering, business, science and transportation, when the normal school closed in the spring of 1942.
 With the academy vessels’ year-round presence and summer boaters, the town has an active waterfront.